Voiture de course Formule 1 circuit vitesse pilote légendaire

 What remains

-Lauda influenced safety in Formula 1, commercial aviation, and an entire generation of drivers who learned to combine speed and lucidity.
+Lauda influenced safety in Formula 1, commercial aviation, and an entire generation of drivers who learned to combine speed with clear-headedness.

 The safety revolution

 The 1976 accident accelerated safety reforms in Formula 1 like never before.
-Lauda continued to advocate for safer tracks and cars throughout his life, without ever falling into the dangerous nostalgia of those who regret the "heroic" era.
+Lauda continued to advocate for safer tracks and cars throughout his life, never falling into the dangerous nostalgia of those who long for the "heroic" era.

 Ron Howard dedicated a film to the rivalry between Lauda and Hunt during the 1976 season.
 The film brought global attention back to this golden era and introduced Lauda to an entire generation.
-One of the best representations of the world of motor racing in cinema.
+One of the best portrayals of the racing world in cinema.

 For racing enthusiasts

-The Carrera Café universe pays tribute to the legends of the paddock.
+The Carrera Café universe pays tribute to paddock legends.
 An espresso, a shared passion, and stories worth stopping for.

 More articles